Updated: May 6, 2025- 15 min read

 2. Define the product delivery model vision and strategy

-Speaking of objectives, it's equally as important to establish a clear vision and long-term strategy for the product operating model.
+Speaking of objectives, it's equally as important to establish a clear product vision and long-term strategy for the product operating model.
 This should include:

 Defining the overarching business objectives.